elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 #### Refactoring

-To remove this anti-pattern and make the library more adaptable and flexible, this type of configuration must be performed via parameters in function calls.
+To remove this anti-pattern, this type of configuration should be performed using a parameter passed to the function.
 The code shown below performs the refactoring of the `split/1` function by accepting [keyword lists](`Keyword`) as a new optional parameter.
 With this new parameter, it is possible to modify the default behavior of the function at the time of its call, allowing multiple different ways of using `split/2` within the same application:

 ```elixir
 defmodule DashSplitter do